 About Glassmine Falls

-Glassmine Falls is a thin waterfall seen right off the Blue Ridge Parkway.
-It’s said to be ephemeral and we can see why even though we saw it flowing.
+Glassmine Falls is a thin waterfall seen right off the Blue Ridge Parkway, which made it very convenient to experience.

 As for some geographical context, Asheville was 35 miles (under an hour drive) north of Brevard, 63 miles (about 90 minutes drive) north of Greenville, South Carolina, and 130 miles (over 2 hours drive) west of Charlotte, and 247 miles (4 hours drive) west of Raleigh.